-Each department vhair can access current budget reports via Banner (the Finance tab) and via the Cognos system.
-See the Skeleton Key to Budget Reports at the end of this chapter for more information.
+Each department chair can access current budget reports via the Cognos system on the business office websites.
+See the Budget Reports section at the end of this chapter for more information.
 The chair or department coordinator should examine these reports on a regular basis to track departmental spending, to effectively steward departmental resources, and to watch for mistaken entries.
 (The wrong number on an invoice or check request can impact your budget, so it is worthwhile to check if all charges are in the right places.)

 If certain budget lines perennially end the year with deficit balances whereas other budget lines end with surplus balances, the department chair should consult with the associate dean.
 If appropriate, the chair may request a budget reallocation from the associate dean.

 If, due to unforeseen circumstances or insurmountable challenges, a department does not expect to balance its budget, the chair should contact the associate dean to discuss possible solutions as early as possible during the fiscal year.
 Because a positive balance at the departmental level is critical to a positive balance for the academic budget as a whole-and, by extension, a positive balance for both college budgets-Academic Affairs relies on the care of the chairs in maintaining the integrity of their budgets.